Brettanda/friday-discord-node.js/README.md

 # Friday Discord Bot

+## Disclaimer

+Because this bot is using Dialogflow, Friday records all messages visible to itself and sends them to Dialogflow.
+Messages that Friday does not send include links and image embeds/links to images.
+The purpose of sending messages to Dialogflow is to train what Friday will respond to and what the reply would be.
+Sending messages to Dialogflow will be removed in the future once Fridays responses are more stable and accurate.

 [Add Friday](https://discord.com/api/oauth2/authorize?client_id=476303446547365891&permissions=36792384&scope=bot) to your Discord server.

 Hello, my name is Friday, I am a chatbot for the platform Discord.
 I like trying to be human and of course memes.